Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184373.png) **[It's Not Too Late to Go Green [m]](https://retroachievements.org/achievement/163505)** _~Clear the game without using any healing item_

-<details><summary>Spoilers</summary>To get this achievement you must clear the game with either character without healing at any point in the game, which gives you a limited health bar to work with, I recommend learning a fast route and enemy patterns before trying this achievement.Only doing what's necessary to progess the story as to not expose yourself to more danger.</details>
+<details><summary>Spoilers</summary>To get this achievement you must clear the game with either character without healing at any point in the game, which gives you a limited health bar to work with, I recommend learning a fast route and enemy patterns before trying this achievement.
+Only doing what's necessary to progess the story as to not expose yourself to more danger.</details>

 ## End
 I hope that the guide has been useful for navigating this forgotten game in Resident Evil history!, Made with love for the RetroAchievements community.